 |✔ Import/export, code generation, reverse engineering, and round-trip engineering|

 Lucidchart: the online UML tool for teamwork

 Lucidchart is a UML tool that you can access at any time in your browser.
-This is also possible via Android and iOS.
 The free account gives you a well-filled UML toolbox.
-It includes 7 types of UML diagrams and business process modeling languages such as BPMN 2.0, network icon templates, mobile device mock-ups, and video integration.
+It includes 7 types of UML diagrams and business process modelling languages such as BPMN 2.0, network icon templates, mobile device mock-ups, and video integration.
 One of Lucidchart’s advantages is its intuitive operation.
 It also enables teamsharing and simultaneous editing of diagrams and integrates comments directly in the tool.
 As a UML tool for Mac, Linux, and Windows, it is a good alternative to Microsoft Visio for Mac users.

-If you already use another teamwork software, take a look at the list of integrations.
+If you already use another teamwork software, look at the list of integrations.
 Lucidchart can be plugged in to Google and Microsoft applications, Atlassian products, chat apps, and Amazon web services.

 You can also import data and diagrams with the free account.
 The UML diagram tool supports native diagram formats from Microsoft Visio, Omnigraffle, Gliffy, and Draw.io.
 Drag data from CSV files, SQL, AWS architecture, and mind maps.
 The data linking feature also integrates real-time data from Excel, CSV, and Google Sheets.
 If you want to edit native formats of other providers, however, you will again need a paid account.
 It also allows you to back up and restore your data.